Jadon Sancho's immediate future should lie in Dortmund | DW | 03.03.2020

 All those qualities of course point to a big move.
 There seems to be little doubt that Dortmund will not be able to hold onto Sancho and enjoy his prime years.

-But at 19, Sancho has time to spend more time becoming one of the Bundesliga's greatest imports before going on to make a name in the Premier League.
+But at 19, Sancho still has the time to become one of the Bundesliga's greatest imports before going on to make his name in the Premier League.

 Dortmund are certainly in no rush to cash-in on Sancho, who arrived for just under €8 million ($8.9) from Man City.
 His contract runs until 2022.